needlzzz/FFHS_motorrad_app/readme.txt

-Tthis is our FFHS school project.
+TFthis is our FFHS school project.

 mockups see here: https://ffhsrwm.invisionapp.com/freehand/WireFrame-Moto-Project-oRcGAEwCe